IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-navigation.md

 It is also possible to zoom or pan simply by clicking the buttons on the mouse or using touch.
 The `DefaultInteraction` property of the data chart determines what happens on mouse click or touch events.
 This property defaults to `DragZoom` and when set to this with zooming enabled, clicking and dragging will place a preview rectangle over the plot area that will become the zoomed area of the chart.
 This `DefaultInteraction` property can also be set to either `DragPan` to allow panning or `None` to prevent these operations.

-The following code snippet demonstrates how you can enable base UI navigation in the $PlatformShort$ data chart component:
+The following code snippet demonstrates how you can enable base UI navigation in the $PlatformShort$ data chart:

 Note, the same API also applies to `XamCategoryChart` and `XamFinancialChart` components.